Get to Know Our Ambassador

 • Name: Johanna Lassnack

-• Age: 32 years
+• Age: 34 years old (born in 1990)

 • Lives in: Ängelholm, Sweden

-• Instagram: johannalassnack
+• Instagram: @johannalassnack

-“For me, it started out of sheer curiosity when I was 7 years old.
+– For me, it started out of sheer curiosity when I was seven years old.
 A classmate of mine had horses at home and one day I tagged along and watched her ride.
-From that day forward my parents had to listen to me begging all the time about how much I wanted to start riding!
-What fascinated me was being able to sit on an animal that had a life of its own.
-An animal under you with a life of its own, but who still chose to listen to you.”
+From that day forward, my parents had to listen to me begging all the time about how much I wanted to start riding!
+What fascinated me was being able to sit on an animal that had a life of its own, but who still chose to listen to you.

 “When I was young, I was quite shy.
-So it was perfect to be able to communicate through body language while riding.”
+So, it was perfect to be able to communicate through body language while riding.”

 Do you remember the first time you sat on a horse?

-“At first I was quite nervous and I remember that I should just ride at walk in the beginning.
-I wasn’t very interested in that, so instead I begged about wanting to trot right away.
+– At first, I was quite nervous, and I remember that the first thing I was supposed to learn was to ride at a walk.
+I wasn’t very interested in that, so instead I begged them to let me ride a trot right away.
 And they actually let me!
-Already after the first riding lesson, I knew that I wanted to experience this sense of freedom many more times.”
+Already, after the first riding lesson, I knew that I wanted to experience this sense of freedom many more times.

 Would you like to tell us a little bit more about the horses you ride today?

-“There’s one horse that I’m riding at the moment.
-He’s called Casallco, also known as Calle Cool and I bought him about a year ago in Germany.
+– There’s one horse that I’m riding at the moment.
+He’s called Casallco, also known as Calle Cool, and I bought him about a year ago in Germany.
 Calle has been a bit behind in his training and needed some extra time, but I see a lot of potential and capacity in him.
 Then I have my older mare Saphira who I’ve had now for almost four years.
 She will hopefully become a mom soon, so a few months ago it was time for her to retire.
-Slowly but surely I would like to invest in some younger horses!”
+Slowly but surely, I would like to invest in some younger horses!

-Today you compete in show jumping, has it always been obvious that this is the discipline you would focus on?
+Today you compete in showjumping, has it always been obvious that this is the discipline you would focus on?

-“Oh definitely, 100%!
-The speed and adrenaline that jumping gives me was something I was drawn to from the very beginning.
-There was just something about lifting off the ground, and the patience that you need for dressage just wasn’t really for me.
+– Oh definitely, 100%!
+The speed and adrenaline that jumping gives me was something I was drawn to from the very beginning; there was just something about lifting off the ground.
+Plus, the patience that you need for dressage just wasn’t really for me.
 When jumping, I need to make very quick decisions and be fully present from start to finish.
+Whenever I was watching showjumping on TV and Swedish rider Malin Baryard was on, I couldn’t help but dream myself away.
+At that time, I hadn’t even jumped 70 cm!

-• You are never alone – We have all at some point compared ourselves to others and doubted ourselves.
+• You are never alone – We have all, at some point, compared ourselves to others and doubted ourselves.

 • Learn from your mistakes – If you never fail, you never learn.